 To record and analyze the transmissions, I built a simple inverting level shifter using a 12 V zener and an NPN transistor.
 A better circuit for production use would incorporate an optocoupler.

 To implement the interface, I used a Raspberry Pi that I had at hand (and it's also cheap and includes the required network interfaces), even though it is really overpowered for this task.
-The new Raspberry Pi Zero W would be a good fit for this purpose.
+This was before the Raspberry Pi Zero W was released, which is a better fit for this purpose.

 Advantages of this solution include the galvanic separation of the heating system from the network, the ability to connect via Ehternet or WiFi as needed, and the simple programming using one of my favourite languages the other side of solder — the «Pathologically Eclectic Rubbish Lister».